Sarim78/PortAudit/README.md

 **Detects peripherals pretending to be something they're not.**

-PortAudit is a cross-platform security tool that profiles wired devices when they connect (USB drives, hubs, cables, docks) and flags behavior consistent with malicious peripherals like BadUSB attacks, keystroke injection, and impostor devices.
+PortAudit is a cross-platform security tool that profiles wired devices when they connect (USB drives, hubs, cables, docks) and flags behavior consistent with malicious peripherals like BadUSB attacks and impostor devices.

 > **Note:** This is a personal portfolio project built to explore USB-level security, device fingerprinting, and cross-platform tool design.
 It is a learning-focused project, not a commercial product.